 We’re being sold a whole lifestyle that includes the idea that food can be a magical elixir that can cure all ills.
 We’re drawn in by pretty blogs that make drinking green smoothies seem like the cure for all ills, Facebook tales of struggling lives turned around by a new piece of kitchen equipment, Instagram feeds of over stylised photo shoots, colourful cookbooks and Twitter hashtags like #detox, #juice, #glutenfree, #sugarfree and #cleaneating.
 All of this is a lot more appealing than following scientific guidelines or listening carefully to a doctor or qualified nutritionist and dietician, we get that!

 At HeadUp we know people need to be entertained which is why people are attracted to the latest celebrity diet or way of living.
 Our responsibility is to ensure that our nutrition advice is based on the most up to date scientific research on food, health and disease.
 The science is the most straight forward part, but by itself it won’t inspire you to change.
 Our job is to make the science appealing, sexy and interesting.
-The entertainment will be in our delivery, but the advice is based on science.
+The entertainment is in our delivery, but the advice is based on science.

 If only celebrities were scientists.